About Anthem, Inc.

 Anthem operates through three segments: Government Business, Commercial and Specialty Business, and Other.

-The Commercial and Specialty Business segment provides fully insured health products, managed care services such as claims processing and underwriting, and specialty products including dental, vision, life, and disability coverage.
-It accounts for around 45% of Anthem's revenues.
+The Commercial and Specialty Business segment, accounting for about 40% of sales, provides BCBS and non-BCBS health plans for employer groups and individuals; managed care services such as claims processing and underwriting for self-funded groups; and specialty products including dental, vision, life, and disability coverage.

 Through several of its subsidiaries, Anthem also performs claims processing, fraud prevention, benefits management, and other administrative tasks for government-run Medicare plans, other insurance firms, and employer groups.

 Altogether, the company serves around 73 million customers.

 Anthem is headquartered in Indianapolis, Indiana, and its subsidiaries are licensed to conduct insurance operations in all 50 states.
 It serves BCBS customers in more than a dozen states including California, New York, and Virginia and serves non-BCBS customers in more than 25 other states under UniCare, Amerigroup, Simply Healthcare, and other brand names.

 The firm has its largest concentration of customers in California, Florida, Georgia, Indiana, New York, Ohio, Texas, and Virginia.